 Meanwhile, 38 North, a website monitoring North Korea, said Friday the North’s short-range ballistic missiles remain vulnerable to interception by the South’s anti-missile systems.

 “North Korea’s KN-23 and KN-24 missiles are no better at evading detection by long-range radars than their Scud-type counterparts,” Michael Elleman, nonproliferation director at the International Institute for Strategic Studies, wrote on the website.

 He was referring to Pyongyang’s short-range ballistic missiles being intercepted by and Seoul’s anti-missile shield layered with the Patriot and Terminal High Altitude Area Defense systems.

-Seoul maintains a missile defense network in which the Patriot is used to intercept missiles flying at low altitudes and the THAAD takes down ones at high altitudes.
-The THAAD has much longer-range radars than the Patriot.
+Seoul maintains a missile defense network in which the Patriot is used to intercept missiles flying at low altitudes and THAAD takes down ones at high altitudes.
+THAAD has much longer-range radars than the Patriot.

 The short-range missiles, flying at low altitudes, are launched outside the range the Patriot identifies incoming fire, but the THAAD radar can cue the Patriot to scan where the threat is suspected to appear on the sky so hostile fire is thwarted, according to Elleman.

 However, the KN-23 and KN-24 missiles can maneuver throughout their entire trajectory, potentially impacting the interception process, he added.